Home / Media / Webinars / Bringing Rare Disease care to underserved populations

 Diagnosing and treating rare diseases often necessitates highly specialized medical teams, high-tech diagnostic equipment, and uncommon, expensive therapies.
 Lack of access to health care for patients with rare diseases is yet another barrier to diagnosis.
 Consider the fate of a child born with a rare or ultrarare disease in sub-Saharan Africa or an underserved Native American population.
 Setting aside the social and financial barriers to fulfilling basic needs, it is highly likely that they have negligible access to dedicated rare disease health care teams.

 However, we are on the brink of new solutions that include accessing specialized care through telemedicine, diagnosis through mail-in specimens, and computer-aided remote phenotyping.
-This webinar discusses how new systems and technologies can close the chasm that prohibits those with rare diseases living in underserved countries and communities from getting critically needed care.
+This Science Webinar discusses how new systems and technologies can close the chasm that prohibits those with rare diseases living in underserved countries and communities from getting critically needed care.

 This webinar will last for approximately 60 minutes.